ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

  You can access these properties in your Tekton pipeline resources.
 For more information about these properties, see [Tekton Pipelines environment and resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton_environment).

-1. Click **Save** and then **Close**.
+1. Click **Save**.

 ## Viewing the {{site.data.keyword.deliverypipeline}} for Tekton dashboard
 {: #view_tekton_dashboard}

-The Tekton {{site.data.keyword.deliverypipeline}} dashboard displays an empty table until at least one Tekton pipeline runs.
+In the **PipelineRuns** section, the Tekton {{site.data.keyword.deliverypipeline}} dashboard displays an empty table until at least one Tekton pipeline runs.
 After Tekton pipeline runs occur (either manually or as the result of external events), the table lists those runs and related information such as status and run trigger, and the last updated time of the run definition.

 Pipeline runs can be in any of the following states: